tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 ### Reference

-The reference book on this is བོད་གངས་ཅན་གྱི་སྒྲ་རིག་པའི་བསྟན་བཅོས་ལེ་ཚན་འགའ་ཕྱོགས་བསྡུས་བཞུགས་སོ། (ISBN 7-5420-1026-3) by ཚེ་ཏན་ཞབས་དྲུང་.
+The reference book on this is TSH, see [bibliography](https://github.com/eroux/tibetan-spellchecker/blob/master/doc/bibliography.md) for reference.
 The author of this page doesn't have a direct access to this book.
-It is hereafter referenced to as TSH.

-We also used Manuel de Tibétain Standard by Nicolas Tournadre, hereafter referenced to as NT.

 ### Prefixes